NikitaGautam/KnowledgeGraphBasedOnWaterQualityAndHealthRisks/README.md

 4. Modified scripts from [OPEN-KE](https://github.com/thunlp/OpenKE) to test our dataset on the baseline models.

-All codes are tested on Python 3.5+.
+All scripts are tested on Python 3.5+.